gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes," Noxy said breathlessly.
 "You can let go."

-The chimpanzee released her arm.
+The gorilla released her arm.
 She dropped into the alley with an *oomph!* Dolly landed down beside her a moment later.

 "Are you hurt?" she asked in a concerned voice.